 If weather is affecting ORD landing traffic in ZID, reroute via BNA J45 STL STL349 MAGOO from ZMA/ZJX/ZTL is an option traversing ZME.

 MEM

 MEM has a large volume of cargo flights (FedEx hub) during the midnight shift.
-On numerous occasions during the severe weather season, it is necessary to reroute these cargo flights.
+During the severe weather season, it may become necessary to reroute these cargo flights when convective activity impacts the enroute system.